Spotlight On Punjab's Majitha Constituency As Bikram Majithia Stands Against Lalli Majithia, Jagga Majithia

 |924

-Key Factors At Play In 2022 Assembly Polls Also Read - It's Congress' Development Claims Vs AAP's Future Promises In Ludhiana East.
-Whom Will Voters Trust?
+Key Factors At Play In 2022 Assembly Polls Also Read - As AAP's Candidate Jumps Ship To Congress, Will This Help Team Channi To Gain Ground In Firozpur Rural?

 Bikram Majithia, also known as “Majhe da jarnail” (the general of Majha) within SAD, is currently evading jail term after he was booked under various sections of the Narcotics Drugs and Psychotropic Substances Act in December 21.